Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/Passport.md

 ## Why You Should Know This

-[Passport.js](http://www.passportjs.org/) is an industry-standard library that allows developers to authenticate via several different protocols like, `OAuth`, `Auth0`, and more!
+[Passport.js](http://www.passportjs.org/) is an industry-standard authentication library that facilitates authentication via several different protocols including `OAuth`, `Auth0`, and more!

 ## Learning Objectives (5 Minutes)

 1. Identify and describe different Passport.js strategies for authentication.
 2. Contrast and compare Passport.js authentication strategies to JWT authentication.
-3. Apply a Passport.js strategy to your Custom API project.
+3. Apply a Passport.js strategy of your choice to your Custom API project.

 ## Overview / TT (30 Minutes)